 The Australian Open is the youngest of all the Grand Slams, having first started in 1905.

-The tournament holds the record for the highest attendance at a Grand Slam event.

-This was set at the 2018 edition of the Australian Open where 743,667 people attended the tournament.
-It also has the honour of being the first Grand Slam tournament to feature indoor play during wet weather or extreme heat.
+The tournament holds the record for the highest attendance at a Grand Slam event, where 743,667 people attended during the 2018 edition of the Australian Open.
+It also has the honor of being the first Grand Slam tournament to feature indoor play during wet weather or extreme heat.

 There are three main courts, the Rod Laver Arena, the Melbourne Arena and the Margaret Court Arena.
 Aside from that, they have courts 7 to 15 and even court 19 and 20.
 The tournament first became open to all from 1969 onwards, a year after the remaining 3 did so.

 The youngest winner in the men’s singles game was Australian player Ken Rosewall.
-Meanwhile, in the women’s side, it was Martina Hingis.
+Meanwhile, on the women’s side, it was Martina Hingis.
 The players were 18 years, 2 months and 16 years, 4 months old respectively.

-|Current Prize Money||$4.5 million (men and women)|
+|Current Prize Money||$4.5 million (men’s and women’s champion)|

 |Number of Entries (Main Draw)||128|